presh-031/presh-031/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Precious Akingbulugbe
 =============================================================================================================================================

-FullStack Developer
+Software Engineer
 -------------------

-I am a self-motivated full-stack developer with great work ethic.
-I have a well rounded understanding of core frontend and backend technologies and frameworks necessary for website construction and maintenance.
+I am a self-motivated frontend developer with great work ethic.
+I have a well rounded understanding of core frontend technologies and frameworks necessary for website construction and maintenance.
+I also have a growing knowledge of important backend technologies.
 I am a wiz at finding solutions, contributing to a collaborative work environment and ultimately ensuring client or employer's satisfaction.

 * 🌍  I'm based in Nigeria, West Africa
 * 🖥️  See my portfolio at [Portfolio](http://-)